Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus

 Let us write now $\boldsymbol\rho=\boldsymbol\rho^*+\boldsymbol\epsilon$, with $\boldsymbol\epsilon$ 'small'.
 Then

 where

-Langevin equation (\ref{la1}) reduces to a Ornstein-Uhlenbeck process for $\epsilon$, described by
+Langevin equation (\ref{la1}) reduces to a Ornstein-Uhlenbeck process for $\boldsymbol\epsilon$, described by

-The integral of the right hand side member above over $x$ vanishes since the constant function 1 is an eigenmode of $D$ and $D^{1/2}$ with eigenvalue 0.
-So $\int dx\, \epsilon (x,t)$ is independent of time, and equal to zero from the initial condition at time $t=0$: the activity is constant as was expected from the use of joint flips for the elementary moves of the dynamics.
+The integral of the right hand side member above over $x$ vanishes since the constant function 1 is an eigenmode of ${\bf D}$ and ${\bf D}^{1/2}$ with zero eigenvalue.
+So $\int dx\, \epsilon (x,t)$ is independent of time, and equal to zero according to the initial condition at time $t=0$: the activity is constant, as was expected from the use of joint flips for the elementary moves of the dynamics.